DHP-stottepakke/pages/pages/dmp_supporting_info/support_00_start_writing.md

 " %}

 ## Get started with writing your Data Management Plan in Data Stewardship Wizard
 After logging in for the first time, you will have to start by creating a project.
 Simply said, the different plans you have worked on for your research projects over time are listed as “projects” in DSW.
-So, projects are equivalents to plans that you are working on.
-Please start by creating a new project (plan), and use a good title for later revisions.
+So, projects are in some sense equivalents to plans that you are working on.
+Please start, as a first step, by creating a new project (plan), and use a good title for later revisions.

-Projects/ planning drafts are auto-saved, see under “Projects” – last edited.
+Projects/ planning drafts are auto-saved, details can be seen under “Projects” – last edited.
 Management of your plans, editing, revisions, exports – it all starts here.
-You can think of it as a set of documents, simplified.
+You can also think of listed projects as a set of listed documents you are working on, in a simplified sense.

-Your planning process will be guided by a set of questions that you answer in your plan/ project.
-And when beginning to set up your plan, you can therefore choose between different forms/questionnaires that all will have a defined set of questions that will be used in your planning process.
+The second step is to choose a proper title for your planning project, and then the next step: choosing a project template to use for your project.
+A project template present you with a questionnaire in the project workspace, as well as a set of default values, so you don't have to start from scratch.
+Select the questionnaire variant that fits your project best.

-### Choose the right template for your project
+### Choose the right project template for your project
-To accommodate different project needs, the questionnaire consists of different modules that can be combined and there are four standard variants of the DMP questionnaire.\
-Project templates are prepared projects with knowledge models, question tags, and document templates setup, so you don't have to start from scratch.
+To accommodate different project needs, you will have access to four different project templates in this setup.
 Select the questionnaire variant that fits your project best.

 For externally funded projects:
 * **Science Europe/RCN and ELSI** questionnaire is a comprehensive questionnaire for projects with external funding and/or external partners.
 Handling of sensitive data or personal data or requiring ethical pre-application can be addressed or marked as not relevant to the project.
 This questionnaire is in line with the Science Europe DMP guidance and thus meeting the requirements of research funders such as the Research Council of Norway or Horizon Europe.